GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/03.121-130/06.There-Is-a-Green-Hill-Far-Away/docs.md

 ---
+title: |
-title: 126.
-There Is a Green Hill Far Away
+    126. There Is a Green Hill Far Away - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 126.
+There Is a Green Hill Far Away.
+There is a green hill far away, Without a city wall, Where the dear Lord was crucified, Who died to save us all.
+    keywords:  |
-    keywords: Church Hymnal, There Is a Green Hill Far Away, There is a green hill far away,
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Is a Green Hill Far Away, There is a green hill far away.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 126. THERE IS A GREEN HILL FAR AWAY
+####  Church Hymnal 1941,

 ```txt

 1.
 There is a green hill far away,
 Without a city wall,